 If you have a disability, illness, injury or health condition that impacts your capacity to complete studies, exams or assessment tasks, it is important you let us know your special requirements, early in the semester.
 Students will need to make an application for support and submit it with recent, comprehensive documentation at an appointment with a Disability Officer.
 Students with a disability are encouraged to contact the Disability Office at the earliest possible time, to meet staff and learn about the services available to meet your specific needs.
 Please note that late notification or failure to disclose your disability can be to your disadvantage as the University cannot guarantee support under such circumstances.

-An introduction to those that run Australia, and how they do it; explore the relationship between policy, media, and public opinion; provide an insight into the role of media in crafting both public and foreign policy.
+Week seven's lecture will provide an introduction to those that run Australia, and how they do it; explore the relationship between policy, media, and public opinion; provide an insight into the role of media in crafting both public and foreign policy.
 The lecture will be followed by a workshop on crafting a policy press release.1, 2, 3.